-Whenever a company subject to Regulation G publicly discloses material information that includes a non-GAAP financial measure (other than in SEC filings that are covered by Item 10(e) of Regulation S-K as discussed below), it will be required to accompany that disclosure with a presentation of the most directly comparable financial measure calculated and presented in accordance with GAAP103 and a quantitative reconciliation of the two measures (with an exception applicable to forward-looking information).
-104
+Whenever a company subject to Regulation G publicly discloses material information that includes a non-GAAP financial measure (other than in SEC filings that are covered by Item 10(e) of Regulation S-K as discussed below), it is required to accompany that disclosure with a presentation of the most directly comparable financial measure calculated and

 A foreign private issuer is exempt from the requirements of Regulation G if (i) the securities of the issuer are listed on a securities exchange or quoted in an inter-dealer quotation system outside the United States; (ii) the non-GAAP financial measure is not derived from or based on a measure calculated and presented in accordance with U.S. GAAP; and (iii) the disclosure is made in a written communication that is released outside the United States prior to or contemporaneously with its release in the United States and is not otherwise targeted at persons located in the United States.
+The exemption does not become unavailable because the information appears on the issuer's website (so long as the website is not available exclusively to, or targeted at, persons located in the United States) or, following the disclosure or release of the information outside the United States, the information is included in a submission by the issuer on a Form 6-K.

 We believe that a press release should not be viewed as "targeted at persons located in the United States" solely because it is in the English language.
 As a result, the earnings press releases of most foreign private issuers, whose primary financial statements are prepared under non-U.S. GAAP, need not comply with Regulation G.